alexellis/kubecon-tester/README.md

 # kubecon-tester
 ![Status](https://alexellis.get-faas.com/of-badge-gen?user=alexellis&repo=kubecon-tester)

-Used to trigger events for OpenFaaS Cloud for demos
+# Functions

+- kubecon

+This function can be invoked with a POST and will print your message back to you.

 # Updates

-Updates are triggered by commits.
+- Updates are triggered by commits

-hmac is validated too.
+- hmac is validated too